Updated: June 2, 2023 by CanCat Eat

 Cat Foods Often Contain Tomatoes

 Let’s get back to tomato use in cat food.
 You can try reading the labels of cat foods.
-There’s a good chance that you will see tomatoes are listed as an ingredient.
+There’s a good chance that you will see tomatoes listed as an ingredient.

 Is Tomato Plant Poisonous to Cats?

-Are Tomatoes Poisonous To Cats
+Are Tomatoes Poisonous To cats?

-Things to keep in mind, you should not give your cat the green parts of the plant.
+Things to keep in mind: You should not give your cat the green parts of the plant.

 Solanine is also present in plants.
-They are under the Solanaceae family such as eggplant, paprika, and peppers.
+They are under the Solanaceae family, such as eggplant, paprika, and peppers.

 - Gastrointestinal upset